noir-lang/noir/noir/docs/docs/noir/concepts/data_types/integers.md

 sidebar_position: 1
 ---

 An integer type is a range constrained field type.
-The Noir frontend supports arbitrarily-sized, both unsigned and signed integer types.
+The Noir frontend supports both unsigned and signed integer types.
+The allowed sizes are 1, 8, 32 and 64 bits.

 :::info